reallocf/duckdb/operators.md

     No selection vectors used and data goes into a distinct aggregate hashtable.
 Seems hard.
     :x:
+    Second look: this join is crazy.
+I left a test executing it, but it only seems to care about one side of the join?
+    Very weird, but unfortunately used fairly often in TPC-H (9/22 queries) so we'll need to figure something out.

 10. `HashJoin` DONE - Equality && not IndexJoin